MAHMOUDMAMDOH8/E2E-NYC_Taxi-data-pipeline/README.md

 # Comprehensive NYC Taxi trip Data Pipeline

-The pipeline should combine generated sales data with data from external sources, perform data transformations and aggregations, and store the final dataset in a database.
+The pipeline should combine generated trip data with data from external sources, perform data transformations and aggregations, and store the final dataset in a database.
 The aim is to enable analysis and derive insights into customer behaviour .